bdorney/CMS_GEM_Analysis_Framework/README.txt

         The re-run mode is designed to allow a user to change the fit parameters defined in their analysis config file and re-run on an input TFile previously produced by the framework.
 This saves significant time when tweaking the fit parameters being applied to a given input file since the selection does not have to be repeated.
-Obviously this mode should not be applied to input TFiles produced by amoreSRS.
+Obviously this mode should not be applied to input TTree TFiles produced containing the THit and TCluster trees.
 The example config file is given below:

             [BEGIN_RUN_INFO]
                 #Config Files